 For brand-new AirPods

-If your AirPods are band new or have been never connected to any Apple devices, you’ll have to manually connect them to your Mac.
+If your AirPods are brand new or have been never connected to any Apple devices, you’ll have to manually connect them to your Mac.
 Follow the instructions below.

 Step 1: Open System Preferences on your MacBook.
 You can do so by either clicking the “Apple logo” in the top left corner, or the app’s icon in the Dock then clicking “System Preferences”.